CocoaPods/CocoaPods/README.md

 any open-source pod.
 All installations of CocoaPods will have a local clone of this repo.

 However, normally you will have read-only access only.
-Thus, to get a PodSpec into the ‘master’ spec-repo you will have to push to your own fork of it and send a pull request.
+Thus to get a PodSpec into the ‘master’ spec-repo you will have to push to your own fork and send a pull request.

-Once your first PodSpec has been merged, you will be given push access to the ‘master’ spec-repo and are allowed to update and add PodSpec.rb files at your own leisure.
+Once your first PodSpec has been merged, you will be given push access to the ‘master’ spec-repo and are allowed to update and add `.podspec` files at your own leisure.

 Once you receive push acces, you will have to change your `master` spec-repo’s remote URL with:

-    $ pod spec-repo master change https://github.com/alloc/cocoa-pod-specs.git # TODO real URL
+    $ pod repo change master https://github.com/alloc/cocoa-pod-specs.git # TODO real URL

 [example]: PodSpec.example.rb